odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Payment policy
 **************

 One addition of the Mexican localization is the :guilabel:`Payment Policy` field.
 According to the SAT documentation, there are two types of payments:

 - `PUE` (Pago en una Sola Exhibición/Payment in a Single Exhibition)
 - `PPD` (Pago en Parcialidades o Diferido/Payment in Installements or Deferred)

    .. seealso::
-      :doc:`../../inventory_and_mrp/inventory/warehouses_storage/inventory_valuation/integrating_landed_costs`
+      :doc:`../../inventory_and_mrp/inventory/product_management/inventory_valuation/integrating_landed_costs`

 The difference lies in the *Due Date* or *Payment Terms* of the invoice.

-To configure |PUE| invoices, navigatge to :menuselection:`Accounting --> Customers --> Invoices`, and either select an invoice :guilabel:`Due Date` within the same month, or choose a payment term that does not imply changing the due month (immediate payment, 15 days, 21 days, all falling within the current month).
+To configure |PUE| invoices, navigate to :menuselection:`Accounting --> Customers --> Invoices`, and either select an invoice :guilabel:`Due Date` within the same month, or choose a payment term that does not imply changing the due month (immediate payment, 15 days, 21 days, all falling within the current month).